semgrep/semgrep-docs/docs/contributing/philosophy.md

 1. **Run anywhere**<br/>
 Semgrep is small (<100MB), has minimal runtime dependencies, and should be easily installable via your programming language or operating system package manager.

+1. **Keep easy things easy, and hard things possible.**<br/>
+Using Semgrep to scan your code, and writing rules with which to scan should be as easy as it can be.
+We'll also smooth the process with delightful defaults and support every step of the way.
+But Semgrep's there for you to adapt, and we welcome you using Semgrep in your own custom way.
+[Hey, there are even examples of scanning cat pictures out there.](https://youtu.be/ybWB2Vf2V50?t=1182)

 1. **Beginner-friendly**<br/>
 You shouldn’t need a PhD in program analysis, or even to understand what an AST is, in order to be effective with Semgrep.
 A novice programmer should be able to write their first Semgrep rule in 60 seconds.